APPRAISAL AND REAL ESTATE SPECIALIST

 Graduation from an accredited four (4) year college or university with a bachelor of arts or science degree.
 Excess work experience as described below, or any other progressively responsible professional or analytical work experience which provided knowledge, skills and abilities comparable to those acquired in four (4) years of successful study while completing a college or university curriculum leading to a baccalaureate degree may be substituted on a year-for-year basis.
 To be acceptable, the experience must have been of such scope, level and quality as to assure the possession of comparable knowledge, skills and abilities.

-Five (5) years of progressively responsible experience in the appraisal of real property, or in the sale, leasing, management, financing or development of real property.
-Such experience must have provided a knowledge of and application of the principles, theories, methods and techniques of real property appraising, or of the sale, leasing, management, financing or development of real property, and must also have demonstrated the ability to deal effectively with associates and the public.
+Five (5) years of progressively responsible experience in the appraisal of real property.
+Such experience must have provided a knowledge of and application of the principles, theories, methods and techniques of real property appraising and must also have demonstrated the ability to deal effectively with associates and the public.
 Knowledge of principles and practices of real property appraisal, leasing, and development; legal instruments affecting sale, lease, rent or exchange of private and public lands; arbitration procedures, rules, and laws, Hawaiian land system; private and public land management principles and practices; State laws pertaining to public lands, land trusts, and real estate transactions; land valuation; sources of information by which to determine highest and best use, physical characteristics of land, and land economics; research and statistical methods and techniques used in economic market analyses; and familiarity with the Uniform Standards of Professional Appraisal Practice.

 Salary commensurate with qualifications.